DmiSzil04/techparams/README.md

 # techparams
+Homework №2
-This work is completed as homework for the course Machine Learning Methods**
+This work is completed as homework for the course Machine Learning Methods